Skip to Main Content

 Questions to ask your care team

-• What stage of cancer does my child have?
+• What type of germ cell tumor does my child have?

 • What are my child's treatment options?